-How LanSchool supports a holistic digital safety approach
+How Lenovo supports a holistic digital safety approach

 Bringing it all together

 Protecting students doesn’t have to mean going overbudget, and it also doesn’t mean settling for an incomplete solution.
-For this reason, we’re excited to partner with these great companies to offer schools a complete ecosystem of innovative online safety tools, while managing cost and efficiency.
+For this reason, Lenovo is excited to offer schools a complete ecosystem of innovative online safety tools, while managing cost and efficiency.

 Yet these tools are not a replacement for an engaged parent or a caring teacher — they’re a support system to help identify concerns earlier so educators and guardians can take meaningful action in supporting and connecting with their students.
-Digital safety is a multi-faceted challenge, but with the help of the right ecosystem, teachers, school administrators, and IT staff can help protect their schools and work to create better outcomes for all students.
+Digital safety is a multi-faceted challenge, but with the help of the right tools, Lenovo enables teachers, school administrators, and IT staff to help protect their schools and work to create better outcomes for all students.

-Looking to learn more about LanSchool, DNS Filter, or Bark for Schools?
+Looking to learn more about LanSchool or Lenovo NetFilter?
 Get in touch with our team to find out how these solutions can help you build a comprehensive safety strategy for your school.